 Investigating Your Case

 No matter the extent of your injuries, you should seek medical attention after any construction accident.
 This is important for your own wellbeing, and it also allows you to document your injuries.
 After your safety has been ensured, our attorneys can begin to investigate the circumstances of your accident by collecting information from the scene and taking photographic evidence.
 We can contact other employees and eyewitnesses who saw your accident occur while their memories are still fresh.
 Rest assured, our attorneys have extensive experience filing construction accident liability claims and spinal cord injury liability claims.
 We will work to secure the maximum amount of compensation possible.

 Proving Third-party Liability

-Since our attorneys have worked on all types of construction accident cases, we can recognize the various parties and factors that may have contributed to your injury, even if they are not immediately apparent.
+Since our attorneys have worked on all types of construction accident cases, we can recognize the various parties and factors that may have contributed to your work injury, even if they are not immediately apparent.
 Some of the most common third-parties who indirectly contribute to a construction accident injury include:

 If you were injured because a piece of equipment malfunctioned, we can seek compensation from the company that manufactured or designed it.